First published May 2020

 Last updated 4 February 2021

 This page addresses some key questions about understanding the impacts of a pandemic like COVID-19 family violence, whānau violence and sexual violence.
 It includes links to research, reports, technical briefs and statements.
 Understandings and evidence are still emerging.
-We continue to update this page as new information comes out in Aoteaora New Zealand and globally.
-To check what's been added recently, see Latest updates.

 On this page: